Even though hitting is normal for infants and toddlers, dealing with it can be tough. Discover how to stop your toddler

 Your child is still a toddler.
 This doesn’t excuse poor behavior, but many of the things kids do are still appropriate for their age.
-Hitting is, unfortunately, a way for babies to express their frustration.
-Teach him hitting isn’t acceptable, but don’t blame for stirring trouble as if he knew what he was doing.
+Hitting is, unfortunately, a way for kids to express their frustration.
+Teach her hitting isn’t acceptable, but don’t blame for stirring trouble as if she knew what she was doing.

-Your toddler may hit for valid reasons: He felt hurt or confused when someone took a toy.
-Or when someone interrupted his one-on-one time with mommy.
-Or when someone knocked into him and he didn’t like it.
+Your toddler may hit for valid reasons: She felt hurt or confused when someone took a toy, or when someone interrupted his one-on-one time with mommy.
+Maybe someone knocked into her and she didn’t like it.

-It was just his reaction that was wrong, and in time he’ll learn hitting is wrong.
-But he’ll learn it quicker when he feels reassured his feelings are valid and he isn’t a bad person.
-That you still love him.
+It was just her reaction that was wrong, and in time she’ll learn that she’s not supposed to hit.
+But she’ll learn it quicker when she feels reassured her feelings are valid and she isn’t a bad person.

 Praise your toddler when she’s playing well